Climate-Refugee-Stories/crs-website/content/stories/US-Detention-Water-Post.md

 &nbsp;

 {{< smugmug i-3dk7gSm `Hope and Prayers Artwork` >}}
  Artwork drawn by a man in immigration detention in Louisiana in 2017.
 Image Credit: Tina Shull
-{{</ smugmug >}}
+{{< /smugmug >}}

 &nbsp;

 <!-- TO-DO: Center -->

 {{< center >}}
 #### ***Coming Soon: More Resources on Prisons and Environmental Racism***

 {{< /center >}}